shannon-greenlight/spankulator/README.md

 - list_ports.bat ... lists available COM ports
 - release.bat ... used to update release number in the code and create release binary zip
 - out ... this folder must be created.
 It holds compile output

+# Du Dad
+The Du Dad is an addition to the Spankulator that provides these benefits:

+- Front Panel USB access
+- Power sensing shuts off USB to Arduino when synth power is off
+- Reset switch
+- USB Power indicator
+- Boot Loader / Ext Trig Disabled indicator
+- Trig In Latch indicator
+- Extremely useful to those who use Terminal Remote mode

+The folder structure of the Du Dad is similar to the Spankulator Hardware folder.
+Currently there is no support for assembly service.